algorys/sysadmin/CONTRIBUTE.md

 ## Naming conventions

-Your articles, even if they are identical, must be named differently for both languages and respect the naming convention of jekyll :
+Your articles, even if they are identical, must be named differently for both languages and respect the naming convention of Jekyll :

 For example :